 An avid mandolin educator, Joe is a mandolin instructor at the Berklee College of Music.
 He teaches regularly at music camps throughout North America and beyond, and has taught hundreds of students near his home in Portland, Maine.
 Joe is also co-director of the Berklee American Roots Festival camp in Boston and the Ossipee Valley String Camp in Maine. skinnyelephantmusic.com

-Learn to improvise on fiddle tunes, create new melodies over chord changes, practice the arpeggios and scales you need to play jazz tunes, and more with Joe K. Walsh in this eight-week live workshop.
+Learn to improvise on fiddle tunes, create new melodies over chord changes, practice the arpeggios and scales you need to play jazz tunes, and more with Joe K. Walsh in this eight-session course.
 Joe lays out his approach to improvising and practicing improvising that he’s developed from years as a professional musician in a variety of musical contexts and as instructor at the Berklee College of Music, Peghead Nation, and numerous music camps.
 With exercises and solos that illustrate Joe’s unique, widely acclaimed, freewheeling style.
 Joe’s workshop is designed for intermediate-to-advanced-level mandolinists and fiddlers.

 Using the tune “Whiskey Before Breakfast” Joe examines all of the ways you can change a melody while still playing something recognizable as the melody, from simple variations to more abstracted extrapolations.
 You’ll also learn a Ronnie McCoury solo for “Whiskey Before Breakfast.”